Korean Seon: Hyesim

-Jinul's successor, Chin’gak Hyesim (혜심/慧諶) further emphasized the hwadu (Ch. huatou, "word head" or "critical phrase") practice.
-He collected 1,125 gongans in his Sŏnmun yŏmsongjip ("The Collection of Verses and Cases", 1226).
+Jinul's successor, Jingak Hyesim (혜심/慧諶) further emphasized the hwadu (Ch. huatou, "word head" or "critical phrase") practice.
+He collected 1,125 gongans in his Seonmun yeomsongjip ("The Collection of Verses and Cases", 1226).
 Hyesim encouraged male practitioners to practice hwadu, whereas women's Buddhist practice was limited to chanting and sūtra-readings.

 Jogye Order

 It was during the time of Jinul that the Jogye Order, a Seon sect, became the predominant form of Korean Buddhism, a status it still holds.
 Taego Bou studied the Linji school in China and returned to unite the Nine Mountain Schools.

 There would be a series of important Seon teachers during the next several centuries, such as Hyegeun, Taego Bou, Gihwa and Hyujeong, who continued to develop the basic mold of Korean meditational Buddhism established by Jinul.

 Joseon (1392–1897)

 Suppression

 At the end of Goryeo and during Joseon the Jogye Order was combined with the scholarly schools.
 It lost influence under the ruling class, which embraced neo-Confucianism.
 Buddhism was gradually suppressed for the next 500 years.
 The number of temples was reduced, restrictions on membership in the sangha were installed, and Buddhist monks and nuns were literally chased into the mountains, forbidden to mix with society.
 Joseon Buddhism was first condensed to Seon and Gyo.
 Eventually, these were further reduced to the single school of Seon.

 Giwha wrote an important treatise in defense of Buddhism, the Hyeonjeong non.
 In the tradition of earlier philosophers, he applied Essence-Function and Hwaeom (sa-sa mu-ae, "mutual interpenetration of phenomena").

 During Joseon, the number of Buddhist monasteries dropped from several hundred to a mere thirty-six.
 Limits were placed on the number of clergy, land area, and ages for entering the sangha.
 When the final restrictions were in place, monks and nuns were prohibited from entering the cities.
 Buddhist funerals, and even begging, were outlawed.
 A few rulers temporarily lifted the more suppressive regulations.
 The most noteworthy of these was the Queen Munjeong.
 The queen had deep respect for the monk Bou (보우, 普雨), and installed him as the head of the Seon school.